drmrboyc/iMica/README.md

 iMica uses [LiteDB](https://www.litedb.org), an embedded NoSQL database made for .NET.

-I chose this backend specifically for mobility and lightning fast transactions while still thread-safe and written in C# managed code.
-This is a great mobile db usable in a multitude of scenarios.
+I chose this backend specifically for mobility and lightning fast transactions while still being thread-safe.
+LiteDB is written in C# managed code and is a great mobile db usable in a multitude of scenarios.
 If you are not familiar with it I highly recommend checking it out and adding it to your arsenal of back-end tools.

 - The database file is called **FS_DataStr.db**.
-Duplicate copies of the db file can be found in each of the bin -> Debug / Release directories.
+Duplicate copies of the db file can be found in each of the bin -> Debug & Release directories.
 A clean version of the db called **FS_DataStr-CLEAN.db** is located in the project's root.

 #### LiteDB Studio

-If you want to access modify or access the database directly I recommend using [LiteDB Studio](https://github.com/mbdavid/LiteDB.Studio), written by the LiteDB team.
+If you want to modify or access the database directly I recommend using [LiteDB Studio](https://github.com/mbdavid/LiteDB.Studio), written by the LiteDB team.

 ------------